Generalized Fermat's principle and Snell's law for cone structures and applications

 \begin{rem}[Law of reflection] Equation~\eqref{eq:reflection} describes the change in direction of a geodesic reflected at the interface $ \eta $.
-Thus, it can be interpreted as a generalized version of the {\em law of reflection} in cone structures.
+Thus, it can be interpreted as a generalized version of the {\em law of reflection} for cone structures.
+An equivalent formulation of \eqref{eq:reflection} is that $ \dot{\gamma}(\tau^+) $ must be $ \C^1 $-orthogonal to $ \dot{\gamma}(\tau^-)^{\perp_{L_1}} \cap T_{\gamma(\tau)}\eta $.
 In coordinates, this law is equivalent to the following condition for $ \dot{\gamma}(\tau^{\pm}) $:

 for any Lorentz-Finsler metric $ L_1 $ compatible with $ \C^1 $. \end{rem}